 All early-career faculty and academic staff in all appointment types are invited to attend.
 The Conversations are intended to be no-pressure, enjoyable opportunities to meet others at your career stage, learn about resources, and be welcomed more fully into the university community.
-The Conversations will be facilitated by Marilyn Amey, Interim Associate Provost for Faculty and Academic Staff Development.
+The Conversations will be facilitated by Marilyn Amey, Assistant Provost for Faculty and Academic Staff Development.
 Please join us!
-If you have questions, please email the Academic Advancement Network Office at AAN@msu.edu.
+If you have questions, please email the Office of Faculty and Academic Staff Development at OFASD@msu.edu.

 January 19, 2023, from 2:00 – 3:00 PM EST

 February 16, 2023, from 2:00 – 3:00 PM EST

 March 16, 2023, from 2:00 – 3:00 PM EST

 April 13, 2023, from 2:00 – 3:00 PM EST